singh1114/best/_posts/2016-12-03-php-cheat-sheet-for-exams.md

 date: '2016-12-03T12:41:00.000-08:00'
 author: Ranvir
 tags:
   - cheat sheet
   - exam material
   - Computer science and engineering
   - for-each loop
   - MYSQL
   - loops
   - PHP
   - if-else
   - switch
 modified_time: '2016-12-03T12:41:07.573-08:00'
+published: true
 ---
+PHP is one of the most widely used programming language out there.

+This might be because of the usability and ease of learning it.

 <div dir="ltr" style="text-align: left;" trbidi="on">